facebookresearch/gen_dgrl/procgen/README.md

 ## Download The Data Set

 ### ProcGen
+To download, use file `download.py`.
+Using appropriate arguments, you can download the dataset you need.
+You can comment out the env names if you need to download data for specific games only.

-We provide 3 data sets collected by pre-trained online policy (PPO):
+We provide all datasets used in our paper, collected by pre-trained online policy (PPO):
-- [expert_data_1M](https://we.tl/t-XWjZXhMjgi): contains 1 million state-action transitions for each of the 16 games.
+- [expert_data_1M]: contains 1 million state-action transitions for each of the 16 games.
 Data is collected by the final PPO checkpoint.
+- [expert_data_10M]: contains 10 million state-action transitions for each of the 16 games.
+Data is collected by the final PPO checkpoint.
-- [suboptimal_data_1M](https://we.tl/t-1ifYu8RFDR): contains 1 million state-action transitions for each of the 16 games.
+- [mixed expert-suboptimal_data_1M]: contains 1 million state-action transitions for each of the 16 games.
 Data is collected by PPO checkpoints so that the average performance of this dataset is 75% of that of the expert_dataset_1M.
+- [suboptimal_data_25M]: contains 25 million state-action transitions for each of the 16 games.
+Data is collected by using the entire training log of PPO.

 The decompressed folders contain trajectories grouped by 16 games.
 Each trajectory is stored as a `.npy` file.